Townsend gives Spurs Cup edge over Sheffield United

 Spurs, bidding to reach their first final for six years, enjoyed the lion's share of possession but struggled to break down a plucky United rearguard.

-Emmanuel Adebayor, making his first start since November, blasted over 10 minutes before halftime, typifying a sloppy first 45 minutes from the hosts.
+Tottenham's Togo striker Emmanuel Adebayor, making his first start since November, blasted over 10 minutes before halftime, typifying a sloppy first 45 minutes from the home side.

 As the frustration levels increased inside White Hart Lane, so did the visitors' resilience, as Tottenham laboured for little attacking reward.

-He controlled a crossfield pass into the box and McEveley's trailing arm fumbled at the bouncing ball in front of referee Neil Swarbick who had no hesitation in pointing to the spot.
+He controlled a crossfield pass into the box from central defender Jan Vertonghen and McEveley's trailing arm fumbled at the bouncing ball in front of referee Neil Swarbrick who had no hesitation in pointing to the spot.

-While the defeat was disappointing to Clough, he said it was far from a lost cause.

-"We are in it, you heard the noise 4,000 fans were making and when 25,000 are in our place next week, it is going to be special.
-We are going to give it everything we can," he said on Sky Sports.